Pooventhiran/sweepy-file-organizer/README.md

 If you have GitHub desktop, clone the repository from "File -> Clone Repository".

 # Usage - GUI-based Application
 The GUI application is available as **SweePy.exe** in the repository.
-Just download and open it to work with.
+Just open it to work with.

 ![sweepy](https://github.com/Pooventhiran/SweePy/blob/master/images/sweepy-main.PNG)